lovesh/learning-solidity/my-1st-token/deploy.md

 Deploying using geth console takes 2 steps:

-1. Complile using solidity compliler and put the output in a variable in a js file (`temp-compile-contract.js`)
+1. Complile using solidity compliler and put the output in a variable in a js file (`temp-compile-contract.js`).
-2. Load the js script in console so that the console has access to the variable (`compiled`) holding the compiled contract
+2. Load the js script in console so that the console has access to the variable (`compiled`) holding the compiled contract.

 Examples of a deployments